acao780/Making-Journey/journal-pages/week-03.md

+### My design
+Live Moon Phase Visualisation
+Introduction
+The moon has captivated humanity for thousands of years — guiding tides, marking time, and inspiring countless myths and legends across cultures.
+Yet despite its constant presence in our night sky, most people cannot accurately describe the moon's current phase or understand its rhythmic cycle.
+This project, Live Moon Phase Visualisation, bridges the gap between celestial mathematics and human experience by creating a real-time, interactive digital representation of the moon's current phase.
+Rather than simply displaying a static image, this visualisation engages with live data — the mathematically calculated lunar phase that updates continuously based on the actual date and time.
+The moon orbits the Earth in a precise cycle of approximately 29.53 days, transitioning through eight distinct phases: New Moon, Waxing Crescent, First Quarter, Waxing Gibbous, Full Moon, Waning Gibbous, Last Quarter, and Waning Crescent.
+By mapping this mathematical cycle to visual properties — shape, illumination, and texture — the visualisation transforms abstract numbers into something tangible and beautiful.
+This work falls under Option A (Digital), using the p5.js creative coding framework.
+While many moon visualisations simply show a generic full moon or a predetermined image, this project responds dynamically to the current moment.
+Every time you view it, the moon reflects exactly what is happening in the sky right now.
+This temporal responsiveness connects the viewer to the larger cosmic rhythm that has guided human existence since the dawn of time.
+The visualisation considers several key design questions: How do we map data values (the lunar cycle percentage) to visual properties (the lit portion of the moon)?
+The answer lies in the mathematical relationship between phase and illumination — the amount of light follows a cosine curve that can be precisely calculated.
+What does the visualisation reveal about the data that numbers alone cannot?
+While knowing "today is day 18 of the lunar cycle" tells us little, seeing a glowing gibbous moon with 89% illumination creates an emotional and visual connection to that data.
+How does the sketch change over time?
+Unlike a static image, the moon here updates in real-time — viewers can watch the subtle shifts as minutes and hours pass.
+By combining mathematics, programming, and design, this project transforms the abstract concept of "moon phase" into an interactive experience that connects the viewer to the ancient, continuous rhythm of the moon — Earth's faithful companion.

 ## AI Usage Statement

 *Document any use of AI tools under an AI Usage Statement heading.
 Explain which tools you used and describe how you used them.
 Reference any AI-generated content (see [QuickCite](https://auckland.libguides.com/referencing-generative-ai-tools) for guidance).*